One Method to Solve all Stock Problems on LeetCode

 dp[i][1] = max(dp[i-1][1], dp[i-1][0] - prices[i])

-Directly translating this into code:
+Directly translated into code:

 // Original version